-At the introduction to the program, students will gain a broad knowledge of the field of interior design, followed by individual courses focused on kitchen and bathroom design, including lighting design as it relates to the kitchen and bath field.
-If you decide to continue your education after earning the diploma, you can apply all of your courses toward the longer specialized diploma or to our AAS degree in Interior environment.
+At the introduction to the program, students will gain a broad knowledge of the field of interior design, followed by individual courses focused on kitchen and bathroom design, including lighting design as it relates to the kitchen and bath environment.
 Capping the program, students will learn how to produce a set of production drawings.
-You'll use our state of the art professional studio equipped with the most up-todate computer design software.
+You'll use our state of the art professional studio equipped with the most up-to-date computer design software.